toggl-open-source/toggldesktop/README.md

 Linux
 -----
-On Ubuntu, you'll need to install the following packages ():
+On Ubuntu, you'll need to install the following packages:

 * xorg-dev
 * qtcreator